Not the cleaning product; the lighting one. But you knew that.

 Get this right and it looks like you have used a reflector to fill the shadows (without needing an extra pair of arms).
 You could also underexpose the background for drama.
 Or put a blue filter on the lens and a yellow one on the flash to make the background go day-for-night blue.

 Rule 6 – play.
 Flash freezes motion, so follow a moving subject with the shutter held open on B then trigger a flash just before you lift your finger.
 Try multiple flashes for a strobe effect.
 Try a flash from one side through an orange filter and one from the other side through blue, to get that modern orange and teal look.
-Put a flash on the end of a selfie stick, trigger it with a slave and you have instant side-lighting.
+Put a flash on the end of a selfie stick, fire it with a trigger and you have instant side-lighting.
 Get a chum to point a flashgun at the back of a subject at night and fire it with a radio trigger to get backlighting.
 Put the camera on a tripod at night, lock the shutter open and walk around your subject firing a flash at it.
 Have fun.

 Want more?
 Read the Strobist.